openhab/openhab-addons/bundles/org.openhab.automation.jsscripting/README.md

 ## Core Actions

 The openHAB services, which are pre-included in the integrated JavaScript engine, must explicitely be imported.

+__Please note:__ The [helper library](https://github.com/openhab/openhab-js) is on the way and will become the preferred API to work with openHAB.

 ```javascript
 let openhab = require('@runtime');